 But, this recipe is so easy to customize using other cruciferous vegetables, such as broccoli, Chinese broccoli, Napa cabbage or simply regular cabbage.
 I think zucchini, shiitake mushrooms or cauliflower would also work well for this recipe.

 To make it spicy, feel free to add a finely sliced hot chili pepper or simply drizzle a generous amount of sriracha sauce over at serving of you don't want the whole dish to be spicy.

-This saucy teriyaki dish goes well over brown rice, but other whole grains such as quinoa, farro or barley would work great and make this dish super filling too.
+This saucy teriyaki dish goes well over brown rice (check out my baked tofu teriyaki buddha bowl for more ideas!), but other whole grains such as quinoa, farro or barley would work great and make this dish super filling too.

 Also, serve over Asian style noodles such as soba, udon or simply vermicelli rice noodles.
 We love the noodles from the company Lotus Foods, they are so much healthier than regular white noodles and can easily be bought online.
 I often buy them through Amazon.com and I know that Whole Foods Market keeps some in store as well.

 Try serving this stir fry over my coconut pineapple rice for a perfect pairing in flavor and top with roasted cashews for added crunch.
 I usually simply top with sesame seeds and sometimes green onions.